 How much of this is just the natural extension of our ever-digital existences?
 Social media is an echo chamber in much the same way the office water cooler is an echo chamber, explains Tom Rosenstiel, executive director of the American Press Institute.
 News, he says, has always been an echo because, even with a traditional newspaper, readers can self-select which articles they choose to read.

 Indeed, Steve Buttry, director of student media at Louisiana State University’s Manship School of Communication, notes that a typical newspaper op-ed page allowed readers similar opportunities for self-selection.
-Unlike with a traditional newspaper, if you get annoyed with someone [on Facebook], you can block them from your feed.
 “It wasn’t necessarily that everyone would read everything and think about it and make up their own minds,” he tells Quartz.
 “More often, you would read the person you agreed with and ignore the person you didn’t agree with.”

 The difference with Facebook, Buttry says, is you can choose how you engage on social media.
 Unlike with a traditional newspaper, on Facebook you can comment on posts.
 If you get annoyed with someone, you can block them from your feed.
 “You do get folks who insulated themselves in an echo chamber,” he says, “but you also have the opportunity to hear from people beyond your circle.”